carteakey/carteakey.github.io/src/data/blog-posts/setup-obsidian-sync-ios-pc.md

 description: Take your second brain everywhere with you
 ---

 [Obsidian](https://obsidian.md) is a great note-taking application.
-It acts as your second brain, where notes are connected through links, much like the human brain works.
+It acts as your second brain, where notes are connected through links, much like how the human brain works.

 Moreover, it uses a local folder to store the notes in plain-text Markdown format, making it future-proof and giving total control over your knowledge base.